Tax Counseling for the Elderly

 Length and Time Phasing of Assistance

-Cooperative Agreements expire on September 30 of each year unless an earlier date is set in the Cooperative Agreement.
-TCE grant funds are released on an immediate need or reimbursement basis - meaning an organization should request reimbursement from the IRS as they use funds for TCE program activities.
+The grant period of performance is October 1 through September 30 of each year unless an earlier date is set in the Cooperative Agreement.
+TCE grant funds are released on an immediate need or reimbursement basis - an organization should request reimbursement from the IRS as they use funds for TCE program activities.
 Reimbursement

 Who do I contact about this opportunity?